 Microsoft SharePoint migration – challenges and solutions

 SharePoint is a web-based platform that offers a suite of tools for collaboration, document management, and content sharing.
 Microsoft SharePoint for Nonprofits is one of the apps that will be available to your charity when migrating to Microsoft 365, although it can have its complications, find out more about the solutions your nonprofit organisation can use.
+Below are several common challenges, and what to do to ensure a smooth SharePoint migration.

 Staff and volunteers can’t find what they’re looking for